 Under section 239, the following reasons for a going into a closed meeting are permitted:

-- The security of property of the municipality or local board;
+- A matter addressing security of the property of the municipality or local board;

 - Labour relations or employee negotiations;